aws-samples/serverless-coffee-workshop/instructions/content/1b-workflow/8-Testing/_index.en.md

 ### Step-by-step instructions ##

 After 15 minutes have elapsed since you started the execution list, the executions that were running will terminate with a *Failed* state.

+{{% notice info %}}
-Complete the following steps to observe this, or move ahead to the [module review section](/1b-workflow/9-review.html).
+Complete the following steps to see this for yourself, or move ahead to the [module review section](/1b-workflow/9-review.html).
+{{% /notice %}}

 1. Go to the Step Functions console.
 From the AWS Management Console, select *Services* then select Step Functions under *Application Integration*. **Make sure your region is correct**.